HapoTV/Hapo-Cms/README.md

    npm run dev
    ```

+5. To find Unused scripts and code and dependencies run the following
+     ```bash
+      node scripts/analyze-unused-code.js
+      ```

-5. When you first access the application, you'll see a loading screen while the backend server wakes up.
+6. When you first access the application, you'll see a loading screen while the backend server wakes up.
 This typically
    takes about 2 minutes.

 ### Development Credentials